Programs/Upper Secondary/Combined Phys + Chem

 What we cover.

-Every topic in the Sec 3 / 4 (G3 / G2) Combined Phys + Chem syllabus, taught in the order that builds skill.
+Every topic in the Sec 3 / 4 G3 Combined Phys + Chem syllabus, taught in the order that builds skill.
+G2 Combined Science is a different, narrower syllabus — it has no magnetism or electromagnetic induction, and no redox, electrolysis, energy changes or rate of reaction.
+Topics marked G3 only below are not part of it; everything else is common ground.
 We refresh the materials every year against the latest SEAB exam reports.

 ·